 However, its grip over the shooter space has begun loosening over the years, and today you can find tons of Call of Duty alternatives that offer refined gunplay, online matchmaking, and unique modes.

-We’ll be updating this list in the future with new titles, so make sure to check back and let us know if we missed any games!
+We’ll be updating this roster in the future with new titles, so make sure to check back and let us know if we overlooked any games!

-The most significant changes are a switch to free-to-play and a restructuring of the game’s extensive content that lets players tackle the activities they find most enjoyable.
+The most notable changes are a shift to play-for-free and a reorganization of the game’s comprehensive content that allows players to engage with the activities they find most pleasurable.

 Like Call of Duty, there are various modes that allow you to team up with other players or go head-to-head in PvP.